JonathanCasey/mullvad-ubuntu/README.md

 To make this permanent you can simply put it in `/etc/rc.local` or create a systemd unit or something if you insist.

+For the especially paranoid that do not want endpoints that keep logs to be able to cross-correlate your activity, using multiple connections with multiple IP addresses on the same machine is very easy!

+All that is required is to create a namespace for each separate connection using a different username for each, and then be sure to use a different mullvad server for each (e.g. `mullvad-at1.conf` for the first and `mullvad-at2.conf` for the second).
+No need to think about the wireguard keys, as the same one set of keys generated when provisioning can be used for all.

 Security
 --------